top of page

 • self-judgment

 If you can't yet feel your feelings and allow mild panic activation, that's okay!
 That doesn't mean you won't be able to forever.
-You can develop your capacity to allow defensive state activation that is tolerable.
+You can develop your capacity to allow tolerable defensive state activation.
 Yes, even panic activation.

 Panic attacks can get better.